Last Visited: 08/01/2012

 Car Access: From Lorne, head west on Allenvale Road.
 After passing Allenvale Mill Campground, continue 2 km further and park at Sheoak Picnic Area.

-The Canyon is one of the nicest spots I’ve ever visited in the Great Otway National Park.
-Maneuvering your way around, over and under its giant moss-covered boulders is undoubtedly what makes this hike worthwhile.
+The Canyon (aka.
+Lorne Waterfalls Circuit) is one of the nicest spots I’ve ever visited in the Great Otway National Park.
+Manoeuvring your way around, over and under its giant moss-covered boulders is undoubtedly what makes this hike so worthwhile.
+When it comes to waterfalls around Lorne, though, there’s no other hike in the area that will show you this many of them all in one go.
+So many reasons to take on this relatively easy hike.
+Especially if you’re the waterfall chasing type.

 To get to The Canyon, follow the track at the north side of Sheoak Picnic Area.
 Crossing Allenvale Road and then Sharps Track, you will find yourself at Wonwondah Falls.
-There is a viewing platform at the falls but the view was obscured by trees, so this was rather disappointing.
-Being the hilarious guy that I am, I couldn’t help but making jokes about the name.
-“Won-wondahs why they bothered to build that platform at all”, etc. etc… Cue riotous laughter.
+There is a viewing platform at the falls but this isn’t the most spectacular of the falls.

-Henderson Falls is a short detour from the circuit and well worth the visit.
+Next up is Henderson Falls, which is a short detour from the circuit but easy to find and well worth the visit.
 My photo will do it far more justice than my words could.
-This would be a nice spot to have some lunch, before returning to the circuit and continuing on through The Canyon.
+This fern lined mossy gully is the perfect spot to have some lunch or just relax and take in the sound of the water and abundant birdlife, before returning to the circuit and continuing on through The Canyon.

-The next stop is Phantom Falls but we were disappointed again on our visit, since there was no water at all.
+The next stop is Phantom Falls.
+Unfortunately for us, there was barely a trickle of water here on our last visit.
 This is no doubt due to Allen Dam, which is situated not far above the falls.
-We took the track down to the base of the falls anyway, to check out the beautiful amphitheater (and to try to imagine what it would be like if there were water).
+We took the track down to the base of the falls anyway, to check out the beautiful amphitheatre.
+When Phantom Falls is flowing it’s a spectacular sight.

-The majority of the trip back to the car from Phantom Falls is on dirt roads.
-It wasn’t the most interesting walking but there was plenty of bird-life to keep us entertained.
+Although the majority of the trip back to the car from Phantom Falls is on dirt roads, there are plenty of interesting sights, wildlife (particularly birdlife), and even an apple orchard to keep you entertained.
 We spotted Rainbow Lorikeets, Crimson Rosella and Kookaburra’s, just to name a few.
-The entire walk is very well signed, so getting lost should not be an issue.
+The entire walk is very well signed, but bring along a map just in case.

 Exploring the Great Ocean Road?